learning-paths/pathway-clojure/content/index.md

 There are many layers of building blocks, stacked one on top of the other, all the way down to zeros and ones.
 These layers of abstraction allow [higher level languages](http://www.nand2tetris.org/lectures/pdf/lecture%2009%20high%20level%20language.pdf), like Clojure, to faciliate higher-level thinking in the mind of the programmer.

-We are not dealing with zeros and ones, but rather data is helpful to problems we have at hand.
+We are not dealing with zeros and ones, but rather data and operations that are helpful to problem at hand.

 Clojure provides and a small handful of data types in which to store data that represents information which is meaningful to you.
 These data types look familiar to those other popular languages, such as JavaScript.